wp:image {“sizeSlug”:”large”,”linkDestination”:”none”}

 Specify demographics, follower count expectations, content style, and whether they need existing mobile app experience.
 Micro-creators (10K-100K followers) often deliver better engagement than macro-influencers for app installs, with lower costs and more authentic energy.

 Map your creative strategy to specific audience segments.
 What works for Gen Z fitness apps (trendy, fast-paced) differs from finance apps (trustworthy, reassuring).
-Our experience shows creators who naturally match your user psychographics produce 40% fewer revision requests.
+In our experience, creators who naturally match your user psychographics tend to require meaningfully fewer revision requests.
+For health and fitness apps specifically, creative strategies for health & fitness app advertising show that creative fatigue sets in quickly, making authentic UGC even more critical for sustaining performance.

 Step 2: Source Creators Across Multiple Platforms